 Performing as a Solo, Duo or Trio (The Julieann Banks Band)

-Julieann Banks is a bit of a rambler, (but then what good story teller or song-writer isn't?), spending half of her adult life in Shreveport Louisiana and the other half in her adopted hometown of Austin Texas where she resides currently.
-She is an award-winning vocalist, songwriter, bassist & guitarist, and she does it all with a passion wrought of a lifetime commitment to being a full-time professional musician.
+As is typical of creatives, Julieann Banks enjoys being a bit of a rambler, spending half of her adult life in Shreveport Louisiana and the other half in her adopted hometown of Austin Texas where she resides currently.
+She is an award-winning vocalist, songwriter, guitarist and bassist who also adds her hand-made porchboard percussion and harmonica to her live shows.
+Born out of her beginnings with touring show bands like Rotel & The Hot Tomatoes and her award winning original band Apaches of Paris, she calls her sound "Renegade Soul” - a rootsy mix of blues, rock, country.
+It's a "kind of down home, cool, quasi-acoustic R&B style with a strong Louisiana influence".
+Her performances ring with an excitement and passion and depth wrought of a lifetime commitment to being a full-time professional musician.

 Answers to Questions that I've Been Asked About Me & My Music